hanymamdouh82/drafts-i/README.md

    - Recursively scans a directory of Markdown files
    - Splits documents into semantic chunks
    - Generates embeddings for each chunk
-   - Stores chunks and vectors inside `notes.db` using SQLite-vec
+   - Stores chunks and vectors inside `Qdrant`

 2. **Semantic Retrieval Engine**
    - Converts the user query to an embedding
-   - Performs fast KNN search using SQLite-vec
    - Retrieves the top-K most relevant chunks

 3. **LLM Answering Layer**